 You will need the following:

 - Sunflower seeds.
 You could substitute for almonds, rolled oats or cashews, just follow the weight measurement and not the cup measurement.
+I like to use activated sunflower seeds, like these ones here.

-- Hemp hearts.
+- Hemp hearts/seeds.
 Hemp is one of my favourite ingredients, being a great source of plant based omega 3s.
 Try to choose hemp hearts that have been kept away from heat/direct sunlight, and ensure you store them in your fridge.

 - Chia seeds.
 Another wonderful seed, packed full of protein and omega 3.
 Chia seeds also act as a wonderful binder as they soak up an extraordinary amount of liquid and form a gel-like substance.
 Try not to substitute the chia seeds in this recipe, as they do help the balls hold.